Drago1426/Major-Project/README.md

 1. Print the cards you want to scan.
 2. Open `Card Detection Test`.
-3. Press Play.
+3. Connect iVCam and make sure the phone camera feed is working.
+4. Press Play in Unity.
+5. Select the object that has the **Deck Runtime Image Target Loader** component.
+6. In the inspector, find **Runtime Deck Actions**.
+7. Press **Load** to load the deck as runtime Vuforia image targets.
-4. Point the phone camera at a printed card.
+8. Point the phone camera at a printed card.
-5. When Vuforia detects the card, the assigned 3D model should appear.
+9. When Vuforia detects the card, the assigned 3D model should appear.
-6. Scan the Fireball card to arm the visible model.
+10. Scan the Fireball card to arm the visible model.
-7. Click the model in the Unity Game view to fire the fireball effect.
+11. Click the model in the Unity Game view to fire the fireball effect.

 The 3D model should stay visible after looking away from the card, so you can scan an ability card and then interact with the creature.

+If the deck was edited while the game is running, press **Reload** on the Deck Runtime Image Target Loader so Vuforia clears the old runtime targets and loads the updated deck.

 ## Creating Custom Cards